tomaszdrozdz/sanja/README.md

 how You will configure your Jinja template environment.
 Great freedom :-)

+It consist of only two dozens lines of simple code.

+# Installation.

+    pip install sanja

 # First You have to configure Your Sanic app so it holds Jinja template environment instance.

     app = sanic.Sanic("Some app")